misterfish/stick/README.md

 WebGL example we found that even trivial functions like `R.flip` and `R.tap` are surprisingly expensive.

-This really only becomes an issue in tight loops -- an inner loop of a socket or server, an animation, a particle system where lots of objects are spawned per second, WebGL.
+This really only becomes an issue in critical loops -- an inner loop of a socket or server, an animation, a particle system where lots of objects are spawned per second, WebGL.
 For cases like these, see below.